 Add NinjaPear tools

-I put the wrappers in app/tools/ninjapear.py.
+I would put the wrappers in app/tools/ninjapear.py.

 get_customer_listingget_competitorsget_company_detailsget_employee_countget_company_updatesget_company_fundingget_person_profilefind_similar_peoplecreate_monitor_feed

-- NinjaPear code is real
+- NinjaPear code should be real

-- non-NinjaPear helpers are mocked on purpose
+- non-NinjaPear helpers should be mocked explicitly

 Model table: